learn-co-curriculum/phase-0-intro-to-css/README.md

 ## Introduction

 Browsers combine the content (HTML) and presentation (CSS) layers to display web pages.
-CSS is the language we use for styling web pages.
+CSS — Cascading Style Sheets — is the language we use for styling web pages.

 CSS instructions live apart from the HTML elements and have a different look and feel ("syntax").
 CSS directives give web pages their specific appearance.
 If you